anmaja/Getting-and-Cleaning-Data/CodeBook.md

 ##Codebook for 'averages.txt'

 This file describes the contents of the comma separated file, "averages.csv", created by the "run_analysis.R" script.
-For firther information, please refer to the "README" document.
+For further information, please refer to the "README" document.

 Read this file in R by typing: tidy<-read.csv("UCI HAR Dataset/averages.csv")